Limit theory for the Gilbert graph: Abstract

 \section{Abstract}

-Consider a Poisson point process within a convex set in a Euclidean space.
-Two points are connected by an edge if their distance is bounded by a prescribed distance parameter.
-The resulting random geometric graph is called Gilbert graph.
-The behaviour of this graph is investigated as the intensity of the underlying Poisson point process tends to infinity and the distance parameter goes to zero.
-The asymptotic expectation and the covariance structure of a class of length-power functionals are investigated and a number of central and non-central limit theorems are derived using the recent Malliavin-Stein technique, which provides explicit error bounds in most cases.
-Moreover, large deviation inequalities are provided using Talagrand's concentration inequality for the convex distance. \\ {\bf Keywords}. {Central limit theorem, covariogram, Gilbert graph, large deviation inequality, Malliavin-Stein method, Poisson point process, random geometric graph, stochastic geometry, Talagrand's convex distance.}\\ {\bf MSC}.
-Primary 05C80, 60D05; Secondary 60F05, 60F10, 60G55.
+For a given homogeneous Poisson point process in $\R^d$ two points are connected by an edge if their distance is bounded by a prescribed distance parameter.
+The behaviour of the resulting random graph, the Gilbert graph or random geometric graph, is investigated as the intensity of the Poisson point process is increased and the distance parameter goes to zero.
+The asymptotic expectation and covariance structure of a class of length-power functionals are computed.
+Distributional limit theorems are derived that have a Gaussian, a stable or a compound Poisson limiting distribution.
+Finally, concentration inequalities are provided using a concentration inequality for the convex distance.